 READY TO EMBARK ON FXUA JOURNEY?

-The Master of Science in Computer Science (MSCS) program is designed to appeal to a broad range of individuals.
-The program balances theory with practice, offers an extensive set of traditional and state-of-the-art courses, and provides the necessary flexibility to accommodate students with various backgrounds, including computer professionals who want to expand their understanding of Computer Science, as well as individuals whose undergraduate degrees are not in Computer Science but wish to broaden their knowledge in computing.
-The program also provides the background necessary to continue the study of Computer Science at the doctoral level.
-Students may choose a thesis option, which requires two semesters of study under the direction of a professor in which the student gains an understanding of an area of current research and contributes to it.
+In support of the university’s mission, the Master of Science in Networking and Cybersecurity (MSNCS) is designed to appeal to a broad range of individuals.
+The program balances theory with practice, offers an extensive set of traditional and state-of-the-art courses, and provides the necessary flexibility to accommodate students with various backgrounds, including computer professionals who want to expand their understanding of Networking and Cybersecurity, as well as individuals whose undergraduate degrees are not in Computer Science but wish to broaden their knowledge in security.

-- Demonstrate understandings of privacy, security, forensics and copyright issues in professional and social environments
+- Demonstrate practical implementation of privacy, security, forensics, and copyright issues in professional and social environments.

-The objective of this specialization is to equip the students with in-depth knowledge skills that will enable them to identify, develop, and implement effective and efficient defense mechanisms to secure organization networks and information resources to support organizational goals.
+- Identify, develop, and implement effective and efficient defense mechanisms to secure organizational networks and information resources to support organizational goals.

 - IT Security Consultant